Nell de Silva

 to actor John Martin-Harvey, she claimed to be 21.

-She become a leading lady of her husband's theater troupe.
+She become a leading lady of her husband's theatre troupe.
 They met at a performance of Goethe's Faust at Cambridge.
 The couple had two children: Muriel and Michael, both actors, like their parents.

 During World War I, she and her husband toured the UK, giving military recruitment lectures and raising money for the Red Cross and other charities, most notably the Nation's Fund for Nurses.
 They raised enough money to buy a building for the College of Nursing in 1920, which became a rest home for nurses.

 Lady Martin-Harvey died from undisclosed causes on 29 March 1949, in Surrey, England.